robmar270/Portfolio_Robin.Martin/Monthly Reviews Project/README.md

 During my internship at a startup B2B SaaS company, I spearheaded the development of a monthly review system akin to "Spotify Wrapped" for our customers.
 This system provided valuable insights on how customers used our platform, enhancing business value and fostering stronger customer relationships.

 ## Project Description
 The project aimed to automate the distribution of personalized monthly updates to customers, segmented into four distinct categories based on platform usage and industry.
-The solution involved creating complex SQL queries for data extraction and using automation tools to send customized emails.
+The solutions involved creating complex SQL queries for data extraction and using automation tools to send customized emails.

-### Solutions Implemented
+### Solutions Overview
+To enhance my skills and explore different approaches, I developed two distinct solutions for this project:

 #### Solution 1: Microsoft Power Automate